Opportunities for Student Success

 The department directs its majors and minors toward courses that will further enhance their abilities to analyze and discuss literature or to write fiction, nonfiction or poetry.
 A career in one of these fields, either teaching or another professional endeavor, can be a richly rewarding experience.

 The department offers four undergraduate English majors and six minors.
 The majors are in English, English/graduate-bound, English secondary education, and writing.
 The six minors offered are in writing, journalism, journalism education, film studies, English and English education.
-The department also participates in the interdisciplinary majors in technical communications and liberal arts and sciences, as well as the gender studies and Native American studies minors.
+The department also participates in the interdisciplinary major in technical communications, as well as the gender studies and Native American studies minors.

 In addition to the classroom learning, student opportunities abound within the English Department, including working on one of the department’s three student produced publications – the student newspaper, a literary magazine and the departmental electronic newsletter; volunteering with local reading and writing programs; and student employment that involved literature or writing, both locally and on campus.
 The possibilities are plentiful.